 In the United States it is becoming more common for circuits to be reused between patients, when an HMEF is being used at the patient wye.
 This practice is much more widespread in Europe, where anesthesia caregivers are especially aware of the issues associated with disposable plastics and the environment.
 The Association of Anaesthetists of Great Britain and Ireland supports circuit reuse for multiple patients when using an effective HMEF.20 A recent German Anesthesia and Infection Control Associations (DGKH/DGAI) statement allows for anesthesia circuits to be reused for multiple patients according to the circuit labeling, when employing an HMEF with an efficiency of >99% measured according to ISO 23328-1, with an important caveat relating to liquid penetration values.21

-Dear SIRS column posed a question about a company (Pall Corporation) that has had a 510(k) for circuit reuse since 2002.22 This company’s HMEF (Pall Ultipor™ 25 filter) uses a pleated ceramic, hydrophobic sub-micron media, which has performed at the highest levels, irrespective of testing methodology.
+An earlier Dear SIRS column posed a question about a company (Pall Corporation) that has had a 510(k) for circuit reuse since 2002.22 This company’s HMEF (Pall Ultipor™ 25 filter) uses a pleated ceramic, hydrophobic sub-micron media, which has performed at the highest levels, irrespective of testing methodology.
 These filters work equally well in a dry or moist environment and have been shown to prevent contamination of the circuit in clinical use for 24 hours.23,24 This particular HMEF has also been used,

 in vivo, on a standard anesthesia breathing circuit over a 72-hour period with a new filter being utilized for each patient.
 No patient contamination of the circuit occurred.25